What are Webhooks?

 Create a route in your web application that accepts

-- Must respond within 30 seconds — requests that take longer are treated as failures
+- Must respond within 30 seconds.
+Requests that take longer are treated as failures

-- Must return HTTP 200 to acknowledge receipt — any other status code (including redirects) is treated as a failure
+- Must return HTTP 200 to acknowledge receipt.
+Any other status code (including redirects) is treated as a failure

-- Must be idempotent — we may deliver the same event more than once in rare circumstances (see Retry Behaviour below)
+- Must be idempotent.
+We may deliver the same event more than once in rare circumstances (see Retry Behaviour below)

 We test-ping your endpoint